 The Framework Environmental and Social Impact Assessment (FESIA) that was carried out in January 2011, identified and assessed four technologies for solar power production in relation to ecological and social settings of the proposed site.
 The alternative technologies considered included: Photovoltaic without tracking devices, photovoltaic with tracking devices, solar power tower with solar farm, and parabolic trough solar field.

-The solar power tower with solar farm was identified as the preferred choice, as power could still be generated during lower solar irradiance without the use of boilers, and the power reserve in low solar irradiance periods is greater than with other solar farm technologies.
+The parabolic solar power field was identified as the preferred choice, as power could still be generated during lower solar irradiance, and the visual impact was minimal and localised.

 Alternative project location and layout